CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 1. In review your order page enter the billing information and click on **save**

-   > **Note:** If the **Install it for free** button is greyed out  with the message **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account follow the below steps and please proceed from step number 4.
+   > **Note:** If the **Install it for free** button is greyed out  with the message **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account, follow the below steps and please proceed from step number 4.

      - Scroll to the top of the Azure Boards Marketplace page and click on the elipsis and select the github user.